 See How Much Money We Can Save You!

-When looking for a new home, it’s important to consider your financial standing.
 How much you can afford depends on the type of home you’re looking for, your annual income and potential debts you owe.
-Being in the know about your finances will make it easier when it comes time to start looking for loans.
+Being well-informed about your finances will make it easier when it comes time to start looking for loans.

 Where to Start

 The best way to gauge your budget is to check your credit score.
 While buying a house used to require a near-perfect credit score, it’s becoming easier to get a mortgage.
 Banks have begun loosening the requirements and are now starting to accept consumers with varying credit.
 But that said, the terms of your mortgage will still largely depend on what your credit looks like.

 Equifax, Experian and TransUnion are the three main credit reporting bureaus, and you’re entitled to one free credit report per bureau per year.
 So if you’re in the market for a new house, the first step is to access your credit report and know your credit score.